robboyett/Becoming-an-AI-designer/AI-assisted coding for creative prototyping.md

 [<- Index.md](index.md)

 # AI-assisted coding for creative prototyping
 AI tools like ChatGPT, GitHub Copilot, and Claude can help designers generate functional code snippets to accelerate prototyping.
 You can use natural language prompts to produce HTML/CSS, React components, or interactive sketches.

-This works especially well with tools like:
+### Software Reviews
+To be added.

+### Example Prompts
+To be added.

+### Existing libraries to take advantage of
 - p5.js – A JavaScript library for creative coding.
 Ask ChatGPT to generate p5.js sketches for data visualisations, interactive animations, or custom UI behaviour.
 - ML5.js – A library that wraps common machine learning models into beginner-friendly JS functions.
 Combine it with ChatGPT to write code for real-time classification or generative effects in the browser.
-- CodePen & Replit – Use AI to generate prototypes and then test and iterate in live environments.

 ### No-code machine learning in prototyping
 Designers can explore machine learning behaviours in prototypes today using visual, no-code tools: